RAM844/QR-Code-Generator/Readme.md

 # QR Code Generator

-- This is a QR Code Generator, made using html and css
+- This is a QR Code Generator, made using HTML, CSS and Javascript

 ## Screenshot